-- 133 1.
-High luminosity (10^{37} cm-2s-1 for SIDIS and J/ψ , 10^{39} cm-2s-1 for PVDIS with baffles) - 2.
-Large acceptance: 2π in azimuthal angle φ ; In polar angle θ : $8^{\circ} 24^{\circ}$ for SIDIS and J/ψ , $22^{\circ} 35^{\circ}$ for PVDIS: Momentum range: 1 - 7 GeV/c - 3.
+- 1. High luminosity (10^{37} cm-2s-1 for SIDIS and J/ψ , 10^{39} cm-2s-1 for PVDIS with baffles) - 2.
+Large acceptance: 2π in azimuthal angle φ ; In polar angle θ : $8^{\circ} 24^{\circ}$ for SIDIS and J/ψ , $22^{\circ} 35^{\circ}$ for PVDIS: Momentum range: 1 7 GeV/c - 3.
 High rates (trigger rate limit 100 KHz for SIDIS and J/ψ , 600 KHz of the 30 sectors for PVDIS) - 4.
-High background tolerance (\sim 1 GHz, dominated by low energy photons/electrons) - 138 5.
+High background tolerance (\sim 1 GHz, dominated by low energy photons/electrons) - 5.
 High radiation environment tolerance (10^{2-3} krad) - 6.
-Moderate resolutions (1 2% in momentum, 1 2 mrad in θ , 6 mrad in φ) - 7.
-Good electron PID; moderate pion PID (SIDIS), and demanding Kaon PID (SIDIS-Kaon, enhanced configuration) - 142 8.
+Moderate resolutions (1 2% in momentum, 1 2 mrad in θ , 6 mrad in φ) - Good electron PID; moderate pion PID (SIDIS), and demanding Kaon PID (SIDIS-Kaon, enhanced configuration) - 8.
 High precision with low systematic effects

-Since the SoLID experiments were approved, the CLEO magnet, located at Cornell University, was chosen.
-JLAB requested the magnet in 2012 and it was moved to JLAB in 2016, along with most of the required return iron.
-JLAB is currently performing minor refurbishment of the magnet and preparing for a cold test to establish the magnet's operational condition.
-The cold test is scheduled to be completed before the end of 2022.
+Since the SoLID experiments were approved, the CLEO magnet from Cornell was chosen.
+JLab requested the magnet in 2012, and it arrived at JLab in 2016, together with most of the required iron.
+Currently, the magnet refurbishment and cold test is well underway.

-The SoLID apparatus in its PVDIS configuration is shown in Fig. 3.
 Significant progress has been made in all subsystems, and many components have been tested and shown to meet specifications.
-The UVa group has built large GEM chambers with sizes what SoLID needs.
+UVa group has built large GEM chambers with sizes what SoLID needs.
 They also successfully built and operated GEM detectors for the PRad experiment and SBS experiment.
 During our recent execution of the Pre-R&D plan, we have tested new VMM3 GEM readout chips, which we plan to use instead of the obsolete APV25 chips listed in the original proposals.
-We have demonstrated that with the VMM3 chips

-154 operated in a mode with a 25 ns shaping time, the readout can handle the high rates required for SoLID.
+We have demonstrated that with the VMM3 chips operated in a mode with a 25 ns shaping time, the readout can handle the high rates required for SoLID.